Lentil Cakes

 4.91 from 119 votes

-Lentil cakes with a creamy lemon dill yogurt dip make for an easy, healthy and delicious appetizer.
-Simple to make and packed with protein.
+Lentil cakes with a creamy lemon dill yogurt dip make for an easy and healthy appetizer.
+Simple to make and packed with plant-based protein.

 This post may contain affiliate links.
 Please read our disclosure policy.